blueshift-labs/Blueshift-Flutter-Plugin/README.md

 );
 ```

-Refer to [these Blueshift Dart methods](./lib/blueshift_plugin.dart) to know about features and methods supported by the plugin and how to use them.
+Refer to [the Blueshift class](./lib/blueshift_plugin.dart) to know more about features and methods supported by the plugin and how to use them.

 ## License